How to Fix a Hole in an Air Mattress?

 Many people just throw out their mattresses if they see a leak on it.
 This is because they don't have the right idea how to patch the hole.
 Or maybe this is because they are just simply frustrated with the quality of their air bed.
 Regardless of the situation, you should always know that there are ways you can fix broken things.
 If you can repair a broken relationship, how much more a leak in the mattress?

 Kidding aside, here is a series of steps on how to fix a hole in a mattress.
 These are very easy to do and can be done inside your home.
 You don't need to call for professional services.
 You just need some home tools, and you are set to go.
+Beyond the guidelines below, the tips at Sleep Advisor is also useful for reference.

 How to Fix a Hole in an Air Mattress